TheStruggleForAntiSpaghetti/Marshall-Rosenberg-NVC/2-DAY_Advanced-Intensive.md

 ### TWO KINDS OF CELEBRATIONS TO HELP US ENJOY LIFE MORE

-There are two kinds of celebrations to be conscious of to help us to enjoy life more. celebration of what we did that felt good celebration of what we did that brought us pain
+There are two kinds of celebrations to be conscious of to help us to enjoy life more:
+1. celebration of what we did that felt good
+2. celebration of what we did that brought us pain

 They underscore the enormous power that each of us has to act in a way that makes life wonderful.
 It’s endless and enormous, this power we have.
 And the way I remember it is to stop and do what we just did, express gratitude.